vedraj360/Reviews/README.md

 # Reviews
-Simple Application using firebase database to show reviews given by users in number of courses.
+Simple Application using Firebase to show reviews given by users in number of courses.